 The colour of your phlegm can change when you’re ill.

-If you feel unwell and you’re worried because your phlegm’s a different colour or thickness than usual, visit your doctor.
+If you feel unwell and you’re worried because your phlegm’s a different colour or thickness than usual, speak to your doctor.
 They might look at or test a sample of your phlegm to find out more.

-Shows: producing a bit of white or clear phlegm every now and then is completely normal – you don’t need to worry about it.
+A bit of white or clear phlegm every now and then is completely normal.

-Effect on asthma: a small amount of white phlegm shouldn’t affect your asthma.
-But lots could be a sign your airways are inflamed, and your asthma symptoms might be getting worse.
+However, if you’re producing lots ofwhite or clear phlegm, it could be a sign that your airways are inflamed and your asthma symptoms might be getting worse.

-Action: you need to calm the inflammation in your airways.
-Your preventer inhaler is the number one way to do this, as long as you’re taking it as prescribed by your doctor or nurse.
+Your preventer inhaler is the number one way to deal with this, as long as you’re taking it as prescribed by your doctor or nurse.

 Yellow or green phlegm